-NOTE: If you create your EDKEngine from a configuration file that includes post-processing tasks, the post-processing tasks automatically run as part of EDKMatch and you do not need to run them separately.
+NOTE: If you create your Eduction engine from a configuration file that includes post-processing tasks, the post-processing tasks automatically run as part of EDKMatch and you do not need to run them separately.

-- 5. Get the properties of the match. - Release resources when done.
+6. Release resources when done.